msdundar/msdundar.github.io/content/posts/cyber-security-after-two-decades/index.md

 Then I witnessed _grisapka.org_, one of the first examples of big-scale leak publishing websites in Turkey.
 I don’t remember anyone from grisapka, but there was always a new leak, either a critical database, an e-mail list, or personal information every day.
 The site has been shut down after a leak including all transactions of a Turkish bank, from all local branches.
 It’s still a mystery to me who shut it down and who has been running the site.
-By the way, laws around cyber-security were very weak or didn’t even exist back then.
+Laws around cyber-security were very weak or didn’t even exist in those years.
 Probably none of the activities of this site have ever been considered a crime because of a lack of laws.

 I never earned any money from cyber security, and I only did software engineering during my entire career.
-Maybe it's because being a "pentester" or a "security engineer" wasn't even a thing back then.
+Maybe it's because being a "pentester" or a "security engineer" wasn't even a thing in the past.
 But after almost two decades, I now work in a Cyber-Security [company](https://www.cobalt.io/), providing "Pentest as a Service".

 ### Getting Certified or Not?